 rewarding and effective.
 You can do that by making your learning mean

-something.
+You can be proactive to get the most out of studying.
 These have been some of the many ways you can do that.